lucasmodrich/lucasmodrich.github.io/_posts/2013-01-27-the-flying-saucer.md

 ---
+layout: post
+cover: false
 title: The Flying Saucer
 date: 2013-01-27 18:30:26.000000000 +11:00
-type: post
-parent_id: '0'
-published: true
-password: ''
-status: publish
-categories:
-- Blog
-- Photos
+tags:
 - Travel
-tags:
 - America
 - Bar
 - Beer
 - Flying Saucer
 - North Carolina
 - Raleigh
-permalink: "/2013/01/27/the-flying-saucer/"
+subclass: 'post tag-travel'
+logo: false
+author: modrich
+categories: travel
 ---
 So it's a Sunday afternoon in Raleigh, North Carolina.
 I find myself downtown with not much to do - as most places are closed.

-On a cool afternoon, I now find myself at [The Flying Saucer](http://www.beerknurd.com)- possibly the best bar I have been to in the Northern Hemisphere (and defiantly the US!)
+On a cool afternoon, I now find myself at [The Flying Saucer](http://www.beerknurd.com) - possibly the best bar I have been to in the Northern Hemisphere (and defiantly the US!)

 With over 200 beers available, made up from both local brew craft and imported, where else should I be for a belated solo Australian day party?
 These guys know how to do beer.
 Every option is covered - even direct from the cask.